 If you are not very comfortable with the steep ascent, you may take the alternative road through Rangli Rangliot Tea Garden and Takdah.
 This road is especially suitable for anyone coming from Dooars or Siliguri.
-The road starts from the National Highway 31A at a village named Rambhi, about 12 km before Tista Bazar.
+The road starts from National Highway 31A at a village named Rambhi, about 12 km before Tista Bazar.
 From here Tinchuley is about 27 km away.

-Things to See
+Things to See at Tinchuley village

 The primary attraction of Tinchuley is its pristine natural beauty.
 The village is not on any of the main roads, and you can safely take a stroll on the main road without vehicles queuing up behind you.
-The peaceful nature of the village and pleasant weather has drawn Poets, writers, nature lovers and photographers here.
+The peaceful nature of the village and pleasant weather has drawn Poets, writers, nature lovers, and photographers here.
 Don’t be surprised to find a writer spending a whole month in the village writing the next publication, or an ornithology enthusiast roaming around with binoculars around the neck.
-Overall Tinchuley is not a place for typical sightseeing points and list of things to see.
-It is a place to relax, to rejuvenate and to soak in the mystical magic of the hills.
+Overall Tinchuley is not a place for typical sightseeing points and a list of things to see.
+It is a place to relax, rejuvenate and soak in the mystical magic of the hills.

 Tinchuley Sunrise Point - This place provides beautiful views of the surrounding mountains including the Tista valley.
-All major places in the region including Kalimpong as well as places in East and South Sikkim such as Namchi is visible from here.
+All major places in the region including Kalimpong as well as places in East and South Sikkim such as Namchi are visible from here.

-Tinchuley Monastery - Revered by the locals, this small monastery is a must see if you are in Tinchuley.
+Tinchuley Monastery - Revered by the locals, this small monastery is a must-see if you are in Tinchuley.
 Locals tell stories of a monk meditating in the monastery for 17 years.

 Tinchuley is located very centrally with several small tourist destinations spread all around it.